BXXD101/PHP-for-Android-compiler/README.md

 Enjoy.

 # Important
+The script tries high optimization for compilation and may take longer build change the flag -03 to lower one if you want fast compilation and dont care about performance afterwards.

 Only aarch64-linux, x86_64-linux are supported yet.
 More will be added later.
 You can of course extend the script.